saidvandeklundert/testing-examples/README.md

 - Pytest: paramatrization
   - testing a function with many variable x
   - feeding the paramatrized function a list of tuples x
-  - feed a zip of 2 lists
+  - feed a zip of 2 lists x

 - Pytest: side-effects
   - what is a side effect?